majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 3. Review the total supply of minted tokens and the amount of wei that the crowdsale contract has raised.

-### Optional: Extend the Crowdsale Contract by Using OpenZeppelin
+###  Extend the Crowdsale Contract by Using OpenZeppelin

-In this optional subsection, you can extend the crowdsale contract to enhance its functionality.
+ Here we will extend the crowdsale contract to enhance its functionality.
 To do so, you’ll use the following OpenZeppelin contracts:

 * The `CappedCrowdsale` contract: Allows you to cap the total amount of ether that your crowdsale can raise.